AdeelH/reddit-clone/README.md

 # reddit-clone
-A Reddit-like onlien forum, written in pure PHP with MySQL as the database.
+A Reddit-like online forum, written in pure PHP with MySQL as the database.
 (Class project for Database Systems, Fall 2015)

 ## Features ([screenshots](./Screenshots))